We are a varied group of people, all of whom delight in singing together. You can read some more information below about many of the Singers below.

 I look forward to Wednesday night, I enjoy the challenge of learning new music and performing in concerts.
 I have made many new friends and can assure anyone thinking of joining us that you will find a friendly sociable group who enjoy making music together.

 A founder member of the choir, Tim has sung in both the Tenor and Bass sections.
 He has been on the Committee for most of those years – Chairman for six years and Treasurer since 2007.
 He has also taken a leading role in organising the two annual concerts (July and December) for more years than he likes to remember!
-He also sings with a local men’s Barbershop group.
-When not singing Tim keeps himself occupied with DIY projects and gardening.
+When not singing, Tim keeps himself occupied with DIY projects and gardening.

 Caroline moved to Marchington in 2013 after several years working as Head of Music in an International School in Abu Dhabi.
 She joined the Marchington Singers as soon as she found out they existed and has loved it ever since!
 Having spent years teaching music, leading choirs and directing school productions, she is really enjoying making music ‘for herself’ and being part of such a wonderful choir.
 Caroline is now taking a break from teaching to renovate the family home, and has temporarily swapped her musical instruments for power tools….
 Thank goodness for YouTube tutorials!

 Paul has been singing in choirs for 25 years; Firstly 18 years in a Male Voice Choir in Lancashire, latterly being Chairman.
-He sang with a Mixed Voice Choir for 2 years before moving to Staffordshire 4 years ago.
-Paul couldn’t live without music in his life so within 3 weeks of moving to Uttoxeter he joined The Marchington Singers, which he is thoroughly enjoying.
+He sang with a Mixed Voice Choir for 2 years before moving to Staffordshire in 2014.
+Paul couldn’t live without music in his life so, within 3 weeks of moving to Uttoxeter, he joined The Marchington Singers, which he is thoroughly enjoying.

 His other interests are archery, tennis and a number of other sports now as a spectator though.